PiSupply/PiJuice/Hardware/README.md

 ## Components

-- Unpopulated R26 is reserved for future development use to add different possibilities with resistor configuration.

-- Unpopulated D3 is charger ic status LED, is on during active charging of charger ic and is used for firmware development purposes and debugging.

-- can you tell me the purpose of unpopulated posts R20, R26 and D3?
+### Unpopulated
+- R13, R22, R51 are hardware configuration options for measuring battery temperature using NTC, alternative to fuel gauge and this is mostly for development purposes not important for user.

-R20 if place to solder resistor as additional way to configure battery profile without using software configuration additional to dip switch, where charging current and charging voltage are encoded with resistance of resistor.
+- R20 is place to solder resistor as additional way to configure battery profile without using software configuration additional to dip switch, where charging current and charging voltage are encoded with resistance of resistor.
 Also user can select predefined profile by choosing one of 16 with resistor value instead with dip switch which is limited to 4.
 There is table within excel document Pijuice_battery_config.xlsx  sheet “Charge settings” how to choose resistor for desired charge settings and sheet “Profile selection” how to choose resistor to select one of predefined battery profiles.
 R20 should be through hole 0.1% tolerance.
 It is possible to override resistor settings in software.
 In Pijuice HAT configuration window on “Battery” tab check “Custom” and edit battery charging parameters to desired values, then click apply.
 You can also return to resistor settings by choosing “DEFAULT” from drop-down list.

-- R22, R13, R51 are hardware configuration options for measuring battery temperature using NTC, alternative to fuel gauge and this is mostly for development purposes not important for user.
+- R26 is reserved for future development use to add different possibilities with resistor configuration.

+- D3 is charger ic status LED, is on during active charging of charger ic and is used for firmware development purposes and debugging.

 ## Power management
 - What is the difference between powering from the Pi's micro USB and the PiJuice micro USB?